-If you would like to get a quote for any of these materials try our new materials calculator by clicking on the picture below
+If you would like to get a quote for any of these materials, click the picture below to try out our free materials calculator for a quick and easy full-system quotation.

-Expanded Polystyrene (EPS) is made from polymer impregnated with a foaming agent, which when exposed to steam, creates a uniform closed cell structure, highly resistant to heat flow and moisture penetration.
+Expanded Polystyrene (EPS) is made from polymer impregnated with a foaming agent which, when exposed to steam, creates a uniform closed cell structure that is highly resistant to heat flow and moisture penetration.
+EPS is incredibly lightweight and easy to install while also achieving high thermal performance.

-Mineral wool is extremely lightweight and flexible, and holds in place between timber, metal frames and rafters without the need for additional fixings.
+Mineral wool, made from volcanic rock that has been heated in a furnace and spun to create a cotton candy-like texture before being flattened into dual density insulation boards.
+It is extremely flexible, and holds in place between timber, metal frames and rafters without the need for additional fixings.
 This means it’s easy to install and work with.
 It consists of a rock mineral wool slab with a water-repellent additive.
 The mixture is characterised by its consistent density and high strength, which make it ideal to be used in external wall insulation systems.
 Thanks to its intrinsic properties, the mixture is malleable, very easy to handle and can be installed to any substrate including timber, metal frames and rafters.

 The typical U-value for standard thicknesses of EPS board is 0.032 W/mK.
 By using 100mm of graphite EPS retrofitted on a traditional solid wall or new brickwork will take the u-value of the wall down to just 0.28w/m2k – a substantial improvement on current building regulations.